 Månafossen Waterfall Hike

 A hike to Månafossen Waterfall includes a few other cultural experiences.
-You'll start with a scenic drive to the trailhead, followed by your hike to the powerful cascade, which plunges 300 feet (92 m) into the canyon below.
+You'll start with a scenic drive to the trailhead, followed by your trek to the mighty cascade, which plunges 300 feet (92 m) into the canyon below.
 Continue to the lush valley of Fidjadal to enjoy a snack and explore a deserted mountain farm.
-Next, visit the artsy town of Byrkjedalstunet, known as a miniature version of Norway, and enjoy lunch at a cafe.
-On the way back, stop at Gloppedalsura, a large boulder scree used in WWII, and the Viking memorial site Swords in Rock.
-Read More
+Next, visit the artsy town of Byrkjedalstunet, known as a miniature version of Norway, and enjoy lunch at a café.
+On the way back, stop at Gloppedalsura, a large boulder scree used in World War II, and the Viking memorial site Swords in Rock.
+Learn more

 How to Craft the Perfect Stavanger Itinerary